atom-haskell-archive/haskell-ghc-mod/README.md

 for errors.
 It uses temporary files to feed them into ghc-mod (since it does not read from stdin)

 Error check is enabled by default on saving file (can be disabled in config).
-It is also possible to check file on the fly, while you are editing it.
-But syntax errors popping up all the time can be distracting, so this is disabled by default.

 You can also get type of composite expression by selecting it prior to executing 'show type', like this: